Static-Flow/BurpSuiteTeamServer/README.md

 # BurpSuite-Team-Server

 This repository holds the code for the server side of the Burpsuite Team Collaborator tool found here https://github.com/Static-Flow/BurpSuite-Team-Extension.
-It is loosely built upon the chat server at ***MaChat by minaandrawos (https://github.com/minaandrawos/machat)***.

 # Features

   + Multiple room support

+  + Support for rooms with passwords

-  + AES encryption between server and client with server generated AES key
+  + Mutual TLS encryption between server and client with server generated certificate and key

   + Seperate room scopes